Cesarsk/application-oper-challenge/README.md

 the pipeline process.
 This can be done registering an agent through the repository settings.

 We could create a HA runner hosted on AWS ECS Fargate that will run our pipelines.

+# Credits

+Thank you Oper for the challenge.
+Hope to hear from you soon to speak more about it.